Port Macquarie - South

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Port Macquarie - South has 127 active public transport stops.
-These are served by a mix of buses operating along 92 different routes.
+These are served by a mix of buses operating along 92 individual routes.
 Together, these routes facilitate 1,536 weekly passenger trips.

-The area's transport accessibility is rated as excellent, with residents typically residing just 181 meters from their nearest stop.
-On average, service frequency across all routes amounts to 219 trips per day, translating to around 12 weekly trips per individual stop.
+The area's transport accessibility is rated excellent with residents typically residing 181 meters from the nearest stop.
+Service frequency averages 219 trips per day across all routes, equating to about 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport